 typos in the email address

 What is a soft bounce?

-- the mail server processing a high volume of messages
+the mail server is processing a high volume of messages

-For all hard bounces, Mixmax will automatically exit the email address from the sequence so you don't have to worry about future attempted deliveries.
+For all hard bounces, Mixmax will automatically exit the email address from the sequence, so you don't have to worry about future attempted deliveries.
 The Insights tab in the sequence will indicate the percentage and total number of emails that were bounced in your current sequence, as well as the percentage and total number of emails that were bounced per each sequence stage under Email Performance.